tlswg/tls13-spec/draft-ietf-tls-tls13.md

    transport sequence numbers will be present.
 Although this introduces a small amount of inefficiency, the transport layer and DTLS sequence numbers serve different purposes; therefore, for conceptual simplicity, it is superior to use both sequence numbers.
-In the future, extensions to DTLS may be specified that allow the use of only one set of sequence numbers for deployment in constrained environments.

    Some transports, such as DCCP, provide congestion control for traffic carried over them.
 If the congestion window is sufficiently narrow,